 Estimation of biomass and oxygen fluxes

 We estimated whole ecosystem oxygen fluxes using the dissolved oxygen (DO) change technique [58].
 Oxygen production during the daytime is the product of photosynthesis minus respiration (net ecosystem production, or NEP), and oxygen depletion during the night is the result of respiration (ER).
 We compared DO concentrations measured over 24 hours (dawn, dusk and the following dawn).
-Differences in oxygen concentrations between dawn, dusk and dawn reflect not only the cumulative biotic NPP and ER fluxes during that time interval, but also differences in water temperature that affect oxygen concentrations in water.
+Comparison of oxygen concentrations at dawn, dusk and dawn of the following day (Eqn 4) can indicate not only the cumulative biotic NEP and ER fluxes during that time interval, but also differences in water temperature that affect oxygen concentrations in water.
 At standard pressure, which is appropriate for our experiment near sea level, oxygen saturation can change by approximately 1 mg/L with a change in temperature of 5 °C, described by:

 [O2]E=e([O2]water-[O2]sat*lnT+45.93), Eqn 3